capaj/socket.io-rpc/readme.md

 Angular.js lib contains special rpc-controller directive, which when compiled asynchronously loads server channel and instantiates classic angular controller when this channel is ready.

 #Simple example
-Folder with example can be run by running:
+Folder with example can be run after installing all dependencies like this:

     npm install
     jspm install